-For CGT purposes, if you are a joint tenant, you are treated as if you are a tenant in common owning equal shares in the asset.
-However, if one of the other joint tenants dies, on that date their interest in the asset is taken to pass in equal shares to you and any other surviving joint tenants, as if their interest is an asset of their deceased estate and you are beneficiaries.
+For CGT purposes, if you are a joint tenant you are treated as if you are a tenant in common owning equal shares in the asset.
+However, if you are a joint tenant and another joint tenant dies, on that date their interest in the asset is taken to pass in equal shares to you and any other surviving joint tenants, as if their interest is an asset of their deceased estate and you are beneficiaries.